Solana price today: SOL price declines, volume increases

-Solana (SOL) price drops and trades at $119.16 at the time of writing on Thursday, falling from $124.13 and marking a 4.00% decline in the last 24 hours.
-The daily trade volume climbed by 105.21% to hit $6,223,550,195.
+Solana (SOL) price drops and trades at $97.75 at the time of writing on Monday, falling from $119.26 and marking a 18.03% decline in the last 24 hours.
+The daily trade volume climbed by 255.07% to hit $5,703,751,556.
 Volume increase amidst a price decline can be interpreted as profit-taking or repositioning by crypto traders ahead of the next move in Solana price.
-Solana declined 14.31% in the last 7 days, and the total market capitalization currently hits $61,083,820,704.
-In the last 24 hours, Story, Kaia and Core rallied, emerging as top gainers while Cronos, OFFICIAL TRUMP, Bonk declined, ranking as top losers in the market.
+Solana declined 22.55% in the last 7 days, and the total market capitalization currently hits $50,388,795,247.
+In the last 24 hours, First Digital USD, Dai and PayPal USD rallied, emerging as top gainers while Berachain, KuCoin Token, Aave declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs